What are obsessive thoughts?

-- a need to ask for reassurance or get people to check things for you
+- a need to ask for reassurance or get people to check things for them

-Just because you experience one or more of these symptoms, it doesn’t mean you’re definitely affected by OCD.
+Just because they experience one or more of these symptoms, it doesn’t mean they are definitely affected by OCD.

 There is a misconception that ‘being OCD’ is just about being tidy and ordered.
 This is not true.
 OCD thoughts can come in all shapes and sizes and involve lots of different types of habits and rituals.
 They often revolve around things like danger, dirt and contamination, or worries around sexuality or religion.
 Some people feel guilty, or even ashamed of their thoughts.